GoogleChrome/web.dev/src/site/content/en/reliable/offline-cookbook/index.md

 Making the user part of this flow is important, as we can now expect them to be in control of deletion.
-If their device comes under storage pressure, and clearing non-essential data doesn't solve it, the user gets to judge on which items to keep and remove.
+If their device comes under storage pressure, and clearing non-essential data doesn't solve it, the user gets to judge which items to keep and remove.

 For this to work, it requires operating systems to treat "durable" origins as equivalent to native